php-http/httplug/CONTRIBUTING.md

 ## Security issues

 If you discover any security related issues, please contact us at [security@php-http.org](mailto:security@php-http.org) instead of submitting an issue on Github.
+This allows us to fix the issue and release a security hotfix without publicly disclosing the vulnerability.

 ## Feature requests

 If you think a feature is missing, please report it or even better: implement it :).
 If you report it, describe the more precisely what you would like to see implemented and we will discuss what is the best approach for it.
-If you can do some search before submitting it and link the resources to your description, you're awesome!
+If you can do some research before submitting it and link the resources to your description, you're awesome!
 It will allow us to more easily understood/implement it.